driedpampas/realme-8-megaguide/md/backup.md

 1. Prepare a folder in which to store backed up partitions.
 For this example we'll use `firmware-backup`.

-2. Turn your phone off, hold both volume buttons, run this command `python mtk rl --skip userdata "firmware-backup"` and connect your phone to your computer.
+2. Turn your phone off, hold both volume buttons, run this command `python mtk rl --skip userdata,super "firmware-backup"` and connect your phone to your computer.

 ![](https://i.imgur.com/wBPSBxg.png)